lucionardelli/minesweeper/README.md

 - api/doc/

-## What to build
+## Goals

+The development was part of a challenge and the goals where not completly achieved.
+The majority of the requirements are implemented but they are all in a development point.
+A deep testing, documenting and debugging is due.

-- [x] Design and implement  a documented RESTful API for the game (think of a mobile app for your API)
+- [80%] Design and implement  a documented RESTful API for the game (think of a mobile app for your API)
-- [ ] Implement an API client library for the API designed above.
+- [-] Implement an API client library for the API designed above.
 Ideally, in a different language, of your preference, to the one used for the API
-- [x] When a cell with no adjacent mines is revealed, all adjacent squares will be revealed (and repeat)
+- [99%] When a cell with no adjacent mines is revealed, all adjacent squares will be revealed (and repeat)
-- [x] Ability to 'flag' a cell with a question mark or red flag
+- [50%] Ability to 'flag' a cell with a question mark or red flag
-- [x] Detect when game is over
+- [90%] Detect when game is over
-- [x] Persistence
+- [80%] Persistence
-- [x] Time tracking
+- [80%] Time tracking
-- [x] Ability to start a new game and preserve/resume the old ones
+- [90%] Ability to start a new game and preserve/resume the old ones
-- [x] Ability to select the game parameters: number of rows, columns, and mines
+- [90%] Ability to select the game parameters: number of rows, columns, and mines
-- [x] Ability to support multiple users/accounts
+- [60%] Ability to support multiple users/accounts

-### Contribution guidelines ###

-* Writing tests
-* Code review
+The estimated dedication in the project was 6 hours